 The authors show that the overwhelming majority of the huge coal reserves in China, Russia, and the United States should remain unused along with over 260 thousand million barrels of oil reserves in the Middle East, equivalent to all of the oil reserves held by Saudi Arabia.
 The Middle East should also leave over 60% of its gas reserves in the ground.

 The development of resources in the Arctic and any increase in unconventional oil – oil of a poor quality which is hard to extract – are also found to be inconsistent with efforts to limit climate change.

-For the study, the scientists first developed an innovative method for estimating the quantities, locations and nature of the world’s oil, gas and coal reserves and resources.
+For the study, the scientists first developed an innovative method for estimating the quantities, locations, and nature of the world’s oil, gas, and coal reserves and resources.
 They then used an integrated assessment model to explore which of these, along with low-carbon energy sources, should be used up to 2050 to meet the world’s energy needs.
-The model, which uses an internationally-recognized modelling framework, has multiple improvements on previous models, allowing it to provide a world-leading representation of the long-term production dynamics and resource potential of fossil fuels.
+The model, which uses an internationally-recognized modeling framework, has multiple improvements on previous models, allowing it to provide a world-leading representation of the long-term production dynamics and resource potential of fossil fuels.

 Lead author Dr Christophe McGlade, Research Associate at the UCL Institute for Sustainable Resources said: “We’ve now got tangible figures of the quantities and locations of fossil fuels that should remain unused in trying to keep within the 2°C temperature limit.